 Table of Contents

-What is Red Teaming as a Service (RTaaS)?
+What is Red Teaming as a Service?

 - Continuous attack simulation: Managed red team operations run on a recurring schedule and can use continuous automated red teaming services to probe for new exposures between major campaigns.
 This ensures security vulnerabilities are found closer to when they are introduced, not months later during an annual test.

-- Prioritised remediation and measurable improvements: Each red team assessment produces evidence-driven findings that help security leaders evaluate the security of critical assets and prioritise fixes that most effectively strengthen organizational security posture and improve overall security.
+- Prioritised remediation and measurable improvements: Each red team assessment produces evidence-driven findings that help security leaders evaluate the security of critical assets and prioritise fixes that most effectively strengthen organisational security posture and improve overall security.

-- Coverage where traditional security goes blind: Because red teaming services simulates real-world attacker behaviour, it often exposes security gaps that traditional security testing and routine compliance-driven security services miss, such as flawed security policies, weak inter-team handoffs, or untested incident response playbooks.
+- Coverage where traditional security goes blind: Because red teaming services simulate real-world attacker behaviour, it often exposes security gaps that traditional security testing and routine compliance-driven security services miss, such as flawed security policies, weak inter-team handoffs, or untested incident response playbooks.

 Want a deeper technical breakdown?